Chinese Shar-Pei in an Apartment

 Can a Chinese Shar-Pei live in an apartment?
 With adequate daily exercise, Chinese Shar-Peis can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei benefits from care tailored to its physical and behavioral profile.
 Here's what the evidence and breed data show.

 Space Requirements